MileHacker Logo

 Communication Guidance

 Embrace the local dialect; even a few words go a long way.
-Stay connected using available Wi-Fi or consider an eSIM for convenience.
-Plan around local hours of operation and holidays for an easy trip.
+Stay connected using available Wi-Fi or think about an esim for convenience.
+Base your plans on local hours of operation and holidays for an easy trip.

 Etiquette & Cultural Norms